 …as well as on the subject of music coming out of nowhere — This curiosity was created as a study in absolute randomness, from a blank page, with no preconceived themes, little if any ideas of development, a spontaneous outburst whose only rule was to avoid repeating themes/events as much as possible… as close as I could come to improvising with sequential structure.
 In short, composed entirely utilizing dream logic.
 No scenarios or dedications here; the source of this work will always be a mystery, as well it should be.

 A fanfare for the uncommon — A finale to wrap this set, but to leave with an implication that I’m just getting started.
 Again.

 Throughout the creation of much of this material, there was always a sense of trying to reach beyond what I’d (up until now) been capable of.
 I think about the future a lot… not so much a future with me in it, but a world way beyond that, with different thoughts, different ways of expression, and of course different music.
 That’s what keeps me the most interested in continuing to compose.
 If I thought all I’d be able to do is create music that’s comfortably familiar, current, nostalgic, with more popular potential, I’d lose interest and probably find something else to do.
 Overall, things are quite stagnant in popular American music right now, and most people seem satisfied with that, but some of us are very hungry for change, some manner of evolvement.
 I know I am.
 So I’ve stopped waiting for enough others to take steps and do something about it.
 There ARE others, don’t get me wrong.
 Just not enough.
 Yet.

 “A Revised History of the Future” is an exercise in Reverse Procrastination — Music I was going to create about 5-10 years from now, but couldn’t wait.
-All tracks are protected by copyright and can be purchased through ReverbNation by clicking the small black downward pointing arrow on the right side of each track.
+All tracks are protected by copyright.